HackerN64/F3DEX3/docs/Documentation/Performance.md

 overall performance.
 If your game is RSP bound, using the base version of F3DEX3 will make it slower.

-Conversely, F3DEX3_LVP_NOC matches or beats the RSP performance of F3DEX2 on all critical paths in the microcode, including command dispatch, vertex processing, and triangle processing.
+Conversely, F3DEX3_LVP_NOC matches or beats the RSP performance of F3DEX2 on **all** critical paths in the microcode, including command dispatch, vertex processing, and triangle processing.
 Then, the RDP and memory traffic performance improvements of F3DEX3--56 vertex buffer, auto-batched rendering, etc.--should further improve performance from there.
 This means that switching from F3DEX2 to F3DEX3_LVP_NOC should always improve performance regardless of whether your game is RSP bound or RDP bound.

 # Performance Results

+## Cycle Counts

 These are cycle counts for many key paths in the microcode.
 Lower numbers are better.
 The timings are hand-counted taking into account all pipeline stalls and